kubicle/babyruby2js/README.md

 - iterators returned by each, upto, step, etc.
 - in "case" (switch) a break is generated even if last stmt is return or throw (JSHint complains)
 - map[:key] => map['key'] instead of map.key (JSHint complains)
-- .size() called on arrays is not changed into .length
 - 0 and "" are true in Ruby and false in JS, hence code like if !a.find_index(...) needs work
 - for the reason above, we leave find_index untranslated
 - negative index on arrays does not "loop back" from last item